novemberborn/steadfast/README.md

 Allows you to observe whether the `promise` settles within the required time `delay`, specified in milliseconds.

-Returns an object with a new promise that is settled the same way as `promise`, but remains pending if the timeout is reached first.
+Returns an object with a new promise `.promise` that is settled the same way as `promise`, but remains pending if the timeout is reached first.

-The returned object also has an `expired()` method.
+The returned object also has a `.expired()` method.
 It takes a `handler` function and returns a promise.
 The handler is called if the timeout is reached before the original `promise` settled.
-It's passed `resolve` and `reject` functions that can be used to settle the promise returned when calling `expired()`.
+It's passed `resolve` and `reject` functions that can be used to settle the promise returned when calling `.expired()`.
 The returned promise is rejected if the handler throws an error.

-The returned object also has an `finally()` method.
+The returned object also has a `.finally()` method.
 It takes a `handler` function and has no return value.
 The handler is called when the timeout is reached or the original `promise` settles (whichever occurs first).

 `setTimeout` is used internally.
 Consequently the timeout may be triggered a little sooner or a little later than specified.

-The timer is available on the returned object as `timer`.
+The handle returned by `setTimeout` is available on the returned object as `.timer`.
 In io.js you could call [`unref()`](https://iojs.org/api/timers.html#timers_unref) on the timer so it won't unnecessarily keep the program running.
-Please read the io.js documentation carefully, caveats emptor.
+Please read the io.js documentation carefully, caveat emptor.

 Returned promises are created through `new promise.constructor()`, meaning Steadfast can be used with non-native Promise implementations.